kindaprimitive/kindaprimitive/README.md

 ### Hi there 👋

+My name is Yuen Chan.
+People call me Ray.

+I was a salesman.
+I was a construction surveyor.
+I was an entrepreneur.

+Today is 20/08/2021.
+And this is the day that I start my journey of becoming a web developer.

+There is always something new to learn in life.

 <!--
 **kindaprimitive/kindaprimitive** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.